codebydant/PCL-Build-Action/README.md

 An action for building CMake projects that uses Point Cloud Library (`PCL`), `VTK` and/or `QT` dependencies.

 ## Description
 This action uses a pre-compiled [pcl-docker-alpine](https://hub.docker.com/r/danieltobon43/pcl-docker) image with aditional developer tools for compilation.
+This Action provides a Docker container environment with the installation of the Point Cloud Library (PCL), VTK, Boost, Eigen, Flann and OpenGL.

-The `GITHUB_WORKSPACE` project is mounted into the docker container where a cmake command compiles the project in a `build/` directory.
+The `GITHUB_WORKSPACE` repository is mounted into the docker container where a cmake command compiles the project in a `build/` directory.

 **Docker Image installed libraries:**
 |     Package      |   Version      |  Description       |